 In the following you will obtain a brief overview of the PGx GenoChip technology.
-If you would like any further information please contact us directly.
+If you would like to obtain any further information, please contact us directly.

 Layout and format